seathasky/FF14-MAC_ModSupport/README.md

 Intro:
 ------------------------------------------------------------------------------------------------------------

-<h6>This requires a legit copy of Crossover 21 or later to work!
-Cracked versions of CX will actually tank your performance.
+<div align="center"><h6>This requires a legit copy of Crossover 21 Stable (Nightly builds are currently unsupported).<br> Cracked versions of Crossover will actually tank your performance.<br>
 Support Codeweavers, it's worth it! https://www.codeweavers.com/</h6>

-<h4>WARNING:
+  <h2>WARNING:</h2>
-Performance may vary, and M1 users have reported that they are doubling fps, but using this method has no guarantee!
+<h6>Performance may vary, and M1 users have reported that they are doubling fps, but using this method has no guarantee!
 This guide is a 100% manual install guide.
 If you need assistance, post on the issue tracker.
-Both Mac and Windows licenses will work but a Windows license is preferable.</h4>
+Both Mac and Windows licenses will work but a Windows license is preferable.</h6></div>

+---

 <div align="center"><h6>Video showcase:</h6>